Brettzim/ufc_gyms_map/README.md

-# ufc_gyms_map
+# Map of where ranked UFC fighters train
-A data visualization using Google Maps API.
+A data visualization using Map Box API.
 Data is collected from the information currently on ufc.com/rankings To see the map, you must have a Google Maps API key.
 To use: run the python script, and then open the map.html.